outofcoffee/corebot/README.md

         -p 4440:4440 \
         -e SERVER_URL=http://localhost:4440 \
         jordan/rundeck

+### Jenkins

+A modern version (1.7+) of Jenkins is required - version 2.x or higher is preferred.

+Here is the official Jenkins Docker image:

+    docker run -it \
+        -p 8080:808 \
+        jenkins

 ## Roadmap

 * Notify lock owner on unlock by another user.
-* Last deployment query (what version, who triggered it etc.).
+* Last deployment query (options passed, who triggered it, outcome etc.).
-* Status check should query Rundeck job status.
 * Add stop/abort action.
 * Feedback if spoken to in room not on whitelist.
-* Allow jobs to be specified by project and job name, not just job ID.
+* Allow Rundeck jobs to be specified by project and job name, not just job ID.
+* Support Jenkins jobs within folders (e.g. multibranch pipelines).

 ## Contributing